 Canada vows income support, mulls emergency measures to slow coronavirus

 Canadian Prime Minister Justin Trudeau on Tuesday pledged financial support for people affected by the coronavirus outbreak and said he was considering invoking a rarely-used emergency act to restrict the movement of people and goods.
-The death toll in the country rose to five after Ontario, the hardest-hit province, reported its first fatality.
-There have been more than 440 infections nationwide.
+The death toll in Canada doubled to eight with three more deaths in British Columbia (B.C.) and the first in Ontario.
+There have been nearly 600 infections nationwide, including 83 new cases in B.C.

 "We're going to be flowing income supports to millions of Canadians," Trudeau said in an interview with 680 News radio.
 Details will be outlined on Wednesday, he said.
 Direct support for people who do not qualify for unemployment benefits and money for businesses that keep people on the payroll even if they stay home are among possible measures, Trudeau said.